rust-lang/rust/doc/tutorial.md

 This defines an _implementation_ for `Shape` containing a single method, `draw`.
-In most respects the `draw` method is defined like any other function, with the exception of the name `self`. `self` is a special value that is automatically defined in each method, referring to the value being operated on.
+In most respects the `draw` method is defined like any other function, except for the name `self`. `self` is a special value that is automatically in scope inside each method, referring to the value being operated on.
 If we wanted we could add additional methods to the same impl, or multiple impls for the same type.
 We'll discuss methods more in the context of [traits and generics](#generics).

-> ***Note:*** The method definition syntax will change to require
+> ***Note:*** In the future, the method definition syntax will change to
-> declaring the self type explicitly, as the first argument.
+> require declaring the `self` type explicitly, as the first argument.

 # The Rust memory model